 The Standard Bylaws under the SPA apply to every strata corporation "except to the extent the different bylaws are filed in the land title office."- s.120(1) SPA.
-As such, most strata corporation's build off of the Standard Bylaws.
-However, the Standard Bylaws sometimes need significant amendments or additions.
+As such, most strata corporation's use the Standard Bylaws as a base from which they build.
+However, the Standard

+Bylaws sometimes need significant amendments or additions.
 They are designed with a 20 or 30 unit apartment style building in mind.
 They are not necessarily well suited for other types of strata corporations and certainly do not address a number of things that bylaws should.
 Some strata corporations create and pass whole new sets.
-Others pass only certain bylaws.
+Others pass only certain bylaws to supplement the Standard Bylaws.